siobaldev/siobaldev/README.md

-# ✨ Hi there! 👋
+# ✨ `Hi there!` 👋

 ![](https://komarev.com/ghpvc/?username=siobaldev&color=a47764)

-<p>A passionate frontend developer from the Philippines aspiring to become a full-stack developer. <br /> I enjoy crafting user-friendly, pixel-perfect, and visually appealing web experiences.</p>
+`A passionate frontend developer from the Philippines aspiring to become a full-stack developer. <br /> I enjoy crafting user-friendly, pixel-perfect, and visually appealing web experiences.`

----

-# Portolio
+# Portfolio

 <div>
   <a href="https://www.linkedin.com/in/minard-siobal-dev/">